greydanus/greydanus.github.io/_posts/2016-11-26-synthetic-gradients.markdown

 There is a definite correspondence between actual and synthetic gradients, particularly for the darker points.
 Even though the synthetic model makes mistakes, it seems to be making a good overall approximation. <u>Medium pro</u>.

+**Runtime.**

+<i>**EDIT:** I made a mistake in my implementation of synthetic gradients.
+Runtime is not the issue I imagined it was because the targets of the synthetic gradient models should be the output activations of each layer rather than the actual gradients on the weights.
+I'm in the process of fixing this in my code.
+For now, ignore this portion of the post.</i>

-**Runtime.** The DeepMind paper was mysteriously quiet about runtime.
+The DeepMind paper was mysteriously quiet about runtime.
 Why?
 Because it's <i>horrific!</i> For my toy model, normal backprop is 100-1000x faster.
 Why?
 Well, let's count parameters.

 <div class="imgcap_noborder">
     <img src="/assets/synthetic-gradients/param-count.svg" width="100%">